keesiemeijer/admin-annoy/README.md

 ```

 ## Set a date for the annoyance
 Set the date for when to annoy with the `admin_annoy_date` filter.
-Default none
+Default none.

 Example of april first.
 ```php
 add_filter('admin_annoy_date', 'april_fools' );